moStard-org/applesauce/packages/docs/overview/events.md

 ### Streams

-A stream subscription takes a filter and returns all events that match and notifies you when there are new events
+A stream subscription takes a filter(s) and returns all events that match and notifies you when there are new events

 ```ts
 const sub = eventStore.stream({ kinds: [1] }).subscribe((event) => {